 In order to reduce the risk of interest rate volatility, the Company entered into an interest rate swap derivative agreement in June 2012, which expires on March 13, 2017.
-This swap agreement fixes the LIBOR rate on the full balance of the term loan at 1.13%, resulting in an effective rate of 2.88% after adding the 1.75% margin based on the current pricing tier per the credit agreement.
-The notional amount of the derivative agreement will decrease to match the principal balance remaining as principal payments are made throughout the term of the loan agreement.
+This swap agreement fixes the LIBOR rate on the full balance of the term loan at 1.13%, resulting in an effective rate of 2.63% after adding the 1.50% margin based on the current pricing tier per the credit agreement.
+The notional amount of the derivative agreement decreases to match the principal balance remaining as principal payments are made throughout the term of the loan agreement.
 The swap arrangement has been designated as a cash flow hedge and has been evaluated to be highly effective.
 As a result, the after-tax change in the fair value of the swap is recorded in Accumulated other comprehensive income (loss) as a gain or loss on derivative financial instruments.
-See Note 11 for more information.

-As part of the WHI acquisition, the Company assumed a \$60.0 million asset-based revolving credit facility with an outstanding balance of \$35.0 million on December 16, 2012 (the "ARH Facility").
-The ARH Facility matures on December 16, 2017 and is expandable to \$85.0 million under certain conditions.
+The Company's ARH subsidiary has a \$60.0 million asset-based revolving credit facility ("ARH Facility").
+The ARH Facility matures on June 28, 2019 and is expandable to \$85.0 million under certain conditions.
 In addition, the Company has the right to issue letters of credit up to a maximum of \$7.5 million.
-At the Company's discretion, borrowings under this facility bear interest at a rate of either the prime rate plus an applicable spread of 75 basis points to 100 basis points or LIBOR plus an applicable spread of 175 basis points to 200 basis points, depending on the Company's availability under the ARH Facility and measured on a quarterly basis.
+At the Company's discretion, borrowings under this facility bear interest at a rate of either the prime rate plus an applicable spread of 35 basis points to 75 basis points or LIBOR plus an applicable spread of 135 basis points to 175 basis points, depending on the Company's availability under the ARH Facility as measured on a quarterly basis.

 The ARH Facility is collateralized by substantially all of ARH's personal property and intangible assets.
 Borrowings under the facility are subject to a borrowing base calculation consisting of certain advance rates applied to eligible collateral balances (primarily consisting of certain receivables and inventories).
 This agreement requires maintenance of certain financial covenants including a minimum fixed charge coverage ratio.
-As of December 28, 2013, ARH was in compliance with its covenants, there were no loans outstanding under the ARH Facility and there were outstanding letters of credit of \$2.0 million.
+As of January 3, 2015, ARH was in compliance with its covenants.
+At year-end, ARH had \$15.5 million in loans outstanding under its Facility.